d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 \newpage

 ## Helmet use and head injuries
-In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., in the *Journal of the American Medical Association*, Vol. 295, No. 8 (2006), we can see the results from a random sample 3562 skiers and snowboarders involved in accidents.
+In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., in the *Journal of the American Medical Association*, Vol. 295, No. 8 (2006), we can see the summary results from a random sample 3562 skiers and snowboarders involved in accidents in the two-way table below.
+Is there evidence that safety helmet use reduces the risk of head injury for skiers and snowboarders?

 |                | Helmet Use | No Helmet Use | Total |
 |:--------------:|:----------:|:-------------:|:-----:|